gibbok/linux-phrasebook-2nd-edition/README.md

 1 Things to Know About Your Command Line

-- Everything Is a File
+- Everything Is a File (or better everything is a stream of bytes)
-- Maximum Filename Lengths
+- Maximum Filename Lengths (255 charachters, suggested maximum size is 80)
 - Names Are Case-Sensitive
 - Special Characters to Avoid in Names
 - Wildcards and What They Mean